netdata/netdata/streaming/README.md

 Local netdata (`slave`), **without any database or alarms**, collects metrics and sends them to another netdata (`master`).

-The `my-netdata` menu shows a list of all "databases streamed to" the master.
+The node menu shows a list of all "databases streamed to" the master.
 Clicking one of those links allows the user to view the full dashboard of the `slave` netdata.
 The URL has the form http://master-host:master-port/host/slave-host/.

 Alarms for the `slave` are served by the `master`.